 The following sample Process copies a file from the primary node (PNODE) to the secondary node (SNODE).
-The PNODE is a HP NonStop node, and the SNODE is an OS/390 node.
+The PNODE is a HP NonStop node, and the SNODE is a z/OS node.

 A description of each part of the sample Process follows: